SebBuchelt/georef_webcam/Parameters.md

 - relative height of camera above ground / above DEM: `camera_offset`
 - absolute height of camera: `camera_DEMCRS_Z`

-To support the selection of a reasonable value, the procedure tells the user the DEM height at the camera location (`camera_DEM_height`) before asking a value.
+To support the user in selecting a reasonable height value, the procedure tells you the DEM height at the camera location (`camera_DEM_height`) before.
 <br /><br />

 ### Vertical Camera Orientation